 What Makes Us Different

-• Trust through education: We avoid persuasion and focus on voter education, earning trust across the political spectrum.
+• Trust through education: We focus on voter education, earning trust across the political spectrum.

 • Long-term voter adoption: Unlike groups that shift priorities with leadership changes, our structure ensures consistent, multi-year voter outreach.